frankaemika/docs/source/tutorial.rst

 In the setup process, described in the manual which is shipped with Franka, the IP of the FRANKA CONTROL LAN port is set.
-In the following, the **FRANAK CONTROL IP is referred as
+In the following, the **FRANKA CONTROL IP is referred as
 <franka-control-ip>.** The workstation PC, which commands the robot using the research interface,
-must always be connected to the LAN port of FRANKA CONTROL, not to the LAN port at the robot base.
+must always be connected to it through the LAN port of FRANKA CONTROL, not to through the LAN port at the robot base.

 Verifying the connection